 Three weeks after the race, on the 21st of July 1877, The Illustrated Sydney News published a series of articles and illustrations celebrating the historic race, the competitors and the cheering crowds.
 In that issue they also inserted a fold-out ‘birds-eye view map’ of the River, showing the route of the race (familiar to generations of Sydney rowers) and an imagined aerial perspective looking West to the then township of Parramatta.

-To the right is a gallery of engravings used to illustrate the Great Race! and below an extract from the article.
+Below is a gallery of engravings used to illustrate the Great Race! and below that an extract from the article.